Karl Mannheim: Hungarian phase (1919)

-According to the sociologist Longhurst, the Sonntagskreis "rejected any 'positivist' or 'mechanist' understanding of society and was dissatisfied with the existing political arrangements in Hungary.
+According to sociologist Brian Longhurst, the Sonntagskreis "rejected any 'positivist' or 'mechanist' understanding of society and was dissatisfied with the existing political arrangements in Hungary.
 The way forward was seen to be through the spiritual renewal entailed in a revolution in culture".
-The group members were discontent with the political and intellectual composition of Hungary, however, "they rejected a materialist Marxist critique of this society.
+The group members were discontented with the political and intellectual composition of Hungary, but "they rejected a materialist Marxist critique of this society.
 Hungary was to be changed by a spiritual renewal led by those who had reached a significant level of cultural awareness".
-Yet they did not exclude Marxist themes and Mannheim's work was influenced by Lukács' Marxist interests, as he credits Marx as the forerunner to the sociology of knowledge.
+Yet they did not exclude Marxist themes and Mannheim's work was influenced by Lukács's later turn to Marxism; for example, he credits Marx as a key source of the sociology of knowledge.

 German phase (1919–1933)

-This was Mannheim's most productive period, as this is when he turned from philosophy to sociology to inquire into the roots of culture.
+In this second phase, Mannheim turned from philosophy to sociology, to inquire into the roots of culture.
 In the early part of his stay in Germany, Mannheim published his doctoral dissertation "Structural Epistemology of Knowledge", which discusses his theory of the structure of epistemology, the "relations between the knower, the known and the to be known…for Mannheim based on psychology, logic and ontology".
-Sociologist Brian Longhurst explains, his work on epistemology represents the height of his early "idealist" phase, and transition to hermeneutic "issues of interpretation within culture".
+Sociologist Brian Longhurst explains that his work on epistemology represents the height of his early "idealist" phase, and transition to hermeneutic "issues of interpretation within culture".